dweymouth/fyne-tooltip/README.md

 }
 ```

-If the base widget already implements `desktop.Mouseable`, you must override the Mouseable APIs to call both the parent widget's implementation,
+If the base widget already implements `desktop.Hoverable`, you must override the Hoverable APIs to call both the parent widget's implementation,
 as well as the ToolTipWidgetExtend implementation.
 For example, for the tooltip-enabled button:

 ```go